aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 image: featured.jpg
 showBgImage: false
 ---
-Now that the CNC works physically, I needed to make it obey.
+Now that I got the stepper motors and belts working physically, I needed to make the setup obey as a CNC machine - and to figure out how it would fulfil its role as a Physical Computing project.

 Here were the steps:

 * Added limit switches to donw-left corner
 * Bought a CNC Shied 3.0 just to realise it does not work with UNO R4 (wrong processor)